TNolan01/sega_megadrive/readme.md

 * Code Institute 'Loving Running' Project: Used the gallery html structure as demostrated in Loving Running, also used the associated Read Me file as a guide.
 * Stack Overflow.
 * A little help from Slack searches.
+* Feed back from the Peer Code Review on Slack.

 #### Content: